ngisedsysle/A-Eye/A-Eye_FPGA/README.md

 ### Proposal for 23 June
 The proposal for the meetings of 23 June is to load picture and kernel with fifo and builder, process the convolution in order to produce a 2 by 2 matrix, and apply pooling on it.
 ![Proposal 23 June](./diagrams/out/architecture/proposal_23_June.png)
-### Conclusion
+### Conclusion on v1
 We have to design components one by one.
+Indeed, one component able to process one picture cannot be implemented on a FPGA.
 Thus, we switch to v2, and v1 is deserted.

 ## Troubleshooting
 Vivado simulator is uncompatible with float32, even if float32 are part of IEEE and support in VHDL2008.
 To simulate, I choose to use questa, which has a version free of charge (starter edition).
 To do this, you will have to generate a free license of Intel license webpage.